Recipes to Introduce Peanut to Your Baby

 - Bamba is unhealthy for your baby.
 It contains corn, palm oil, and salt, and is high in fat and sodium.
 Using Bamba means feeding your baby additives that they don’t need.

-- When feeding your baby Bamba, it’s difficult to know how much Bamba you need to help prevent allergies, since Bamba contains additives.
+- When feeding your baby Bamba, it’s difficult to know how much Bamba you need to effectively introduce allergens, since Bamba contains additives.
 What if you give baby too little---or too much---peanut at once?

 - Even when softened, Bamba is only for babies who have started eating solids.

 To learn more about why Bamba isn’t the best option to introduce peanut, check out our article here.